steltenpower/Overthere/README.md

 - likelihood of droughts and floodings (based on soil layers)
 - solar energy potential
 - climate
-- noise data (partially from Explane app?)
+- noise data (partially from explane.org app?)

 relatively easy for addresses written as https://schema.org/address